Yuweien/research-portfolio/README.md

 ### Traditional Chinese Cultural Elements as Complex Networks (2021)

 My early research explored how NLP and complex network analysis can be combined to organize large-scale cultural knowledge.
-This project introduced me to network science, community detection, and information organization—ideas that continue to influence my current interests in social computing and Human-AI Interaction.
+This project introduced me to network science, community detection, and information organization.
 **Methods**

 - NLP